Claire Spencer AM (she/her)

 With a long-held commitment to the mental health and wellbeing of her team and the wider live performance sector, Claire was instrumental in setting up the Arts Wellbeing Collective in 2016, which has grown to be a national member body of 400+ organisations, providing invaluable and sought-after resources for an industry deeply impacted by the pandemic.

 As part of her commitment to equity and inclusion, Claire has been a board member of The Pinnacle Foundation since 2017, supporting and providing opportunities for LGBTIQ+ youth.
-She was appointed Chair in July 2021.
+She became Chair in October 2021.

 Claire believes in the power of mentoring and continues her life-long learning by being both a mentor and mentee.
 She lives the adage of “bring your whole self” to work and encourages her colleagues to do the same.